jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 This was confirmed by performing the majority of computations on standard hardware (Intel i5-10500 CPU, 3.10 GHz, 6 cores/12 threads, 16 GB RAM).
 Using these hardware specifications, the complete analysis, spanning configurations from four to eight #glspl("lie"), yielded computation times ranging from a few hours to less than a day, depending on the number of required iterations.

 In conclusion, the results demonstrate the feasibility of achieving satisfactory #gls("ld") while adhering to practical engineering constraints.
-Furthermore, the framework's flexibility and adaptability underscore its potential value for future #gls("swith") structural testing and certification processes.
+Furthermore, the framework's flexibility and adaptability underscore its value for the potential structural testing and certification processes of #glspl("swith") in the future.

 ])